 With no income tax for the LLC to pay, the owner avoids double taxation (i.e., she only pays tax at her personal tax rate for the rental income and appreciation in property value).
 Another benefit is that the owner of a single-member LLC can use mortgage interest as a tax deduction.

-Real estate holding companies with more than one owner are known as a multi-member LLCs.
+Real estate holding companies with more than one owner are known as multi-member LLCs.
 The IRS will typically tax a multi-member LLC similar to a partnership.
 An LLC set up that way will need to file an informational tax return, but will not pay taxes as a company.
 The LLC’s members (owners) will report and pay income tax on their individual tax returns via a Schedule C or K (with Form 1065).

-An LLC Has Less Setup And Compliance Complexity Than Corporations
+Has Less Setup and Compliance Complexity

 Registering an LLC and ongoing compliance obligations are less complicated than with corporations.
 With an LLC, you’re not required to have officers and directors to oversee your business as you would with an S corporation or C corporation.
 Your LLC’s owners can manage your business, or you can assign third-party managers to do the job.

 With many states charging higher fees to companies with a larger number of authorized shares, you will likely find it will cost less to register and maintain LLCs for your real estate investments than it would if you were to incorporate.
 The fees vary from state to state.
 Do your homework, so you know what to expect.